reactorlabs/ReBench/docs/usage.md

                  The number of times a benchmark is to be executed within an executor execution.

+-wu WARMUP, --warmup WARMUP
+                 The number of times a benchmark is to be executed within an executor execution but its execution times not considered for the overall results.

 -q, --quick      Execute quickly.
 Identical with --iterations=1 --invocations=1
 ```